 Tangle-free turbines are found on all Dyson vacuums in the "Animal" series.
 This special tool is designed to lift pet hair from deep within a carpet without getting all tangled up, which is what generally happens with typical rotating brush bars.

-Average capacity ranges from about 0.5 to 2 liters, with upright models usually having the largest capacity and handheld models the smallest.
+The dust bins of these machines tend to be relatively small, possibly to cut down on size and weight.
+The average capacity ranges from about 0.5 to 2 liters, with upright Dyson models usually having the largest capacity and handheld Dyson models having the smallest capacity.

 Compared to other vacuum cleaners of similar sizes, Dysons are often fairly heavy.
-In fact, it's the only bad thing that many owners have to say about these appliances.
+In fact, it's the only drawback that many owners mention about these appliances.

 Cordless models are the quietest, followed by canister models, then uprights.

 A. While we're not suggesting Dysons are the only good vacuums on the market, they're popular for a reason.
-They have excellent suction power, a range of unique features, are durable, easy to use, and come with a good warranty.
+They have excellent suction power and a range of unique features, and they are durable, easy to use, and offer a good warranty.
 If you have the budget for one, a Dyson vacuum cleaner is definitely worth the money.

-A. Due to their impressive suction power, Dyson vacuums remove more allergens from your home than many other vacuums.
-Plus, they have excellent filters, so that these allergens don't simply get blown back into the room with the air output.
+A. Due to their impressive suction power, these machines remove more allergens from your home than many competitors.
+Plus, they offer excellent filtration so that these allergens don't simply get blown back into the room with the air output.